Buffalo Bisons: Mascots

 Donald Palmer was an acrobatic batboy who performed for the Buffalo Bisons as "The Butcher" from 1979 to 1988.

 Earl Howze, Jr. was a beer vendor who performed for the Buffalo Bisons as "The Earl of Bud" from 1979 to 1997.
 He was known for dancing to the song "Tequila" atop the venue's dugouts, with a routine similar to the one made famous by Paul Reubens in the 1985 film Pee-wee's Big Adventure.
 The Buffalo Bisons honored him at an August 2012 game, with every fan in attendance receiving a bobblehead of his likeness.
 Howze, Jr. also performed for the Buffalo Sabres at Buffalo Memorial Auditorium.

 Tom Girot is a beer vendor who has performed for the Buffalo Bisons as "Conehead" since 1979.
 The Buffalo Bisons honored him at a July 2018 game, with a beer launched in his likeness called Conehead IPA by Resurgence Brewing Company.
-Girot has also performed for the Rochester Red Wings at Frontier Field and the Toronto Blue Jays at Sahlen Field.
+Girot has also performed for the Rochester Red Wings at Innovative Field and the Toronto Blue Jays at Sahlen Field.

 Buster T. Bison has been the official mascot of the Buffalo Bisons since 1983.
 He was later joined by his cousin Chip in 1994, and his future wife Belle in 2006.

 Tracey B. Wilson was an actress who performed for the Buffalo Bisons as the mime "Loud Mouth" from 1993 to 1999.

 Buffalo Bisons games since 2011 have featured the Wing, Cheese & Carrot (WCC) mascot race between costumed representations of various local foods just prior to the sixth-inning.